joe-elhajj/NYCFLIGHTS13-ANALYSIS/README.md

 ## Key Findings
 1. **Regression Results**:
    - Departure delay is the most significant predictor of arrival delay ( R^2 = 0.834 ).
-   - Weather features (pressure, visibility, wind gust) have weak correlations with arrival delay.
+   - Weather features (pressure, visibility, wind gust) have weak correlations with arrival delay but this may be due to lack of information on cancelled flights.
 2. **Random Forest Classification**:
    - Accuracy: 76.72%
    - Feature Importance: